asharmabuckle/spring-cloud-function/README.md

 Demonstrating a JPA and JDBC connectivity to a postgres RDS DB, this function is queries ROWCOUNT and returns a POJO (jsonified by framework).

+**Caution:**
+JPA required considerably high memory than JDBC.
+For the POC the lambda function is set to 1 GB.

 ### Test this branch